April 7, 2020SAFETY AND INSPECTIONS

 3. Enhance Work Order Systems

-The International Facilities Management Association (IFMA), describes facility management as an interdisciplinary practice that “considers the coordination of people, place, process, and technology.”
+The International Facilities Management Association (IFMA) describes facility management as an interdisciplinary practice that “considers the coordination of people, place, process, and technology.”

 Unsurprisingly, large organizations require substantial organization, leadership, and communication to run smoothly.
-With so many tasks to be completed—plumbing, security, pest control, cleaning, grounds maintenance work—orders may sometimes fall through the cracks.
+With so many tasks to be completed—plumbing, security, pest control, cleaning, and grounds maintenance work—orders may sometimes fall through the cracks.

 Obviously, putting off landscaping needs during this time won’t significantly upset anyone.
 However, skipping CDC cleaning guidelines should not be tolerated.
 FMs who don’t already have foolproof work order management systems in place might want to evaluate digital solutions for compliance reasons.

 MaintainX helps facilities create sanitation procedures, track work history and maintain foolproof accountability with digital audit trails.
-The smartphone app allows managers to instantly assign, assess and modify work orders wherever they are (within seconds):

 4. Update Existing Facility Management Sanitation Guidelines